All Episodes

 The whole thing is just surreal.

-Then you add this, George McGovern, the former senator, and 1972 Democratic presidential candidate.
+Then you add this, George McGovern, the former senator and 1972 Democratic presidential candidate.

-It strikes me, but 1972, that's uh 34 years ago.
+It strikes me, but 1972, that's 34 years ago.

-Knowing how uh inept the public education system is in this country, it is entirely possible we have members of this audience who don't really know who George McGovern is.
+Knowing how inept the public education system is in this country, it is entirely possible we have members of this audience who don't really know who George McGovern is.

-This is one of the this guy lost one of the most lopsided elections in the history of this country.
+This guy lost one of the most lopsided elections in the history of this country to, of all people, Richard Nixon.

 He was an anti-war dove.